 The audio codec must produce sufficient quality at a very low bandwidth.
 Most Internet users receive a permanent data rate of 20kbps or less even if they connect it to their Internet provider via ISDN.
 An audio stream must not exceed that data rate while providing acceptable audio quality to reach them.

 • The streaming server must be capable of serving parts of audio files instead of the whole recording only.
 We can divide an extended record into sections (which we call “clips”) just by creating pointers instead of cutting it physically.
 It makes “cutting”, automation, and correction much faster and easier.

 Commercial Streaming System:

 Today, many systems exist for streaming audio and video through low-bandwidth networks such as the Internet.

 Many offer the digitizer and the Encoder as a single hardware component.
-The software includes a recorder which is called “Capture Tool”, a streaming server, and streaming clients.
+The software includes a recorder which is called “Capture Tool”, a streaming audio server, and streaming clients.
 There is no reflector available from some companies, and the Audio Transmitter turns out to be a 486-PC with a special audio capturer/encoder ISA board, an ISA network interface board, and DOS software.